writer/writer-framework/docs/docs/quickstart-tutorial.md

 streamsync create logistic_regression
 cd logistic_regression
 ```
+Commands will create basic template of app project with initial file structure.
 In this project, we will be using the scikit-learn package for logistic regression, so let's install it before we start.
 Create a file `requirements.txt` and add the following line:

 ```
 scikit-learn==1.4.0
 ```

-It's always a good idea to install Python packages in a virtual environment to avoid cluttering your system.
+It's always a good idea to install Python packages within a virtual environment to prevent cluttering your system.

 ```bash
 python -m venv env
 . ./env/bin/activate
 ```
+After running those commands our terminal will be using virtual environment and all packages that we install will be vailable only here.
+If you close the terminal you will need to source activate script again.
 After that, we can install our requirements.

 ```bash